What is MABEL?

 MABEL supports the discovery, management and preservation of valuable digital assets.
-The system will enable:
+The system enables:

-Western employees who work with digital assets on behalf of their organizational units will be able to use MABEL to manage and share those assets.
-Although access permissions for content in this platform will vary, members of the larger University community (employees, students and beyond) will also be able to use MABEL for searching and discovery of public-facing collections.
+Western employees who work with digital assets on behalf of their organizational units can use MABEL to manage and share those assets.
+Although access permissions for content in this platform will vary, members of the larger University community (employees, students and beyond) can also MABEL for searching and discovery of public-facing collections.

 I have a question.
 Who can I speak to?